commx/python-rrdtool/README.md

 The easy way:

-    `# pip install rrdtool`
+    # pip install rrdtool

-Note: This requires rrdtool and it's development files (headers, libraries, dependencies) to be installed.
+**Note:** This requires rrdtool and it's development files (headers, libraries, dependencies) to be installed.

-In case you'd like to build the module on your own, you can obtain a copy of the repository and run `python setup.py install` in it's destination folder to build the native C extension as well as the RRD module.
+In case you'd like to build the module on your own, you can obtain a copy of the repository and run `python setup.py install` in it's destination folder to build the native C extension.

 Usage
 -----